 Child Abuse Prevention & Awareness Month

-National Child Abuse Prevention Month recognizes the importance of families and communities working together to prevent child abuse and neglect.
+National Child Abuse Awareness & Prevention Month recognizes the importance of families and communities working together to prevent child abuse and neglect.
 Prevention services and supports developed by this collaboration can help parents, other caregivers, and communities protect children and strengthen families.

 Stand Up for Abused Children